On the density regime probed by HCN emission: HCN emission from our clouds

 Finally, the observations of W49A focused around the star-forming region of W49A and not the entire W49 region.
 As noted by \citet{PETY2017}, HCN is sensitive to far-UV radiation that is produced from star formation.
 Our ISRF with G$_0 = 1.7$ is hence not representative of the radiation field found in the massive star forming region of W49A.
 In contrast we see a good comparison with the data from \citet{KAUFFMANN2017}, where the spatial resolution is very similar to that in our study: roughly $\sim 0.02\ \mathrm{pc}$ in this work, compared to $\sim 0.05\ \mathrm{pc}$ in the case of the Orion A observations.
 Along with \citet{KAUFFMANN2017} and \citet{BARNES2020}, we see that our data is also consistent to that of \citet{PETY2017}.

 Finally, we can follow the analysis in \citet{KAUFFMANN2017} by examining the emission efficiency ratio, $\mathrm{h_{HCN}\ =\ W_{HCN}/N_{H_2}}$.
 In Figure \ref{fig:h}, we see the normalized ratio of the integrated intensity to the column density [or $\mathrm{h_{HCN}/h^{max}_{HCN}}$] as a function of column density.
-We see a clear trend with all of our simulations in that they all peak at around a column density of $\mathrm{10^{22}\ cm^{-2}}$ which is roughly equivalent to an $\mathrm{A_V}$ of 10 mag which is again comparable to our previous calculations in this paper.
+We see a clear trend with all of our simulations in that they all peak at around a column density of $\mathrm{10^{22}\ cm^{-2}}$ which is roughly equivalent to $\mathrm{A_V}$ = 5 mag which is again comparable to our findings above.